maxisam/mgob/README.md

 - Update Go to 1.19
 - Update other dependencies
 - Add warnOnly option to all notification channels
-- Use Gihub Action for CI/CD
+- Use Github Action for CI/CD
+- New Helm Chart with metric & liveness prob & new features etc

 ## Original Features